healthytrader/genotickautomation/README.md

 I've included 3 stocks in the dataset, you can load your own and test it that way on more symbols.

-This is my first public github project to be gentle on things :)
+This is my first public github project to be gentle on things :) use the genotick forum for questions, not sure how github works quite yet